 1. Abstract

 Locating victims after a natural or man-made disaster is a dangerous and difficult task.
 Many environments after an earthquake, storm, or terrorist attack may contain unstable debris, toxic gases, or confined spaces created by collapsed structures.
 Not only does it place additional human lives at risk, humans may not be able to find buried or obscured victims using our limited senses.
 Robots have been used in search and rescue operations for two decades, but still suffer from key limitations.
 Recent advancements in swarm robotics, vital signs radar, computer vision, and thermal imagery can provide a potential improvement to the state of the art in rescue robotics.
-The goal of this research is to develop a robot platform using four sensor modalities: audio, radar, color vision, or thermal imagery, into a robot platform.
-The different sensor modalities will work together to accomplish the task of mapping an unknown interior space and locating and monitoring the vital signs of obscured humans, relaying this information to a remote human operator.
+The goal of this research is to develop a small robotic distributed sensor platform by integrating four sensor modalities: audio, radar, color vision, and thermal imagery, into a group of small robots.
+The different sensor modalities on different robots will work together to accomplish the task of mapping an unknown interior space and locating and monitoring the vital signs of obscured humans, relaying this information to a remote human operator.

 2. Need/Goals

 Natural disasters or terrorist attacks present a great hazard to humans dealing with the aftermath.
 One solution to limiting the human risk is through the use of robots.
 Two excellent examples of this are after the 2011 Japan earthquake and after the 9/11 2001 terrorist attacks [1,2].
 [2] offers a detailed post-hoc analysis of the strengths and weakness of real world search and rescue robots.
-First, robots are typically human-transported and human-operated, and most observed problems resulted from human error due to cognitive fatigue in a highly stressed and sleep-deprived state.
+First, robots are typically human-transported and human-operated, and most observed problems resulted from human errors due to cognitive fatigue in a highly stressed and sleep-deprived state.
 Second, due to necessary human operators, robots were inefficiently used, as they could not operate autonomously.
 Finally, they had too few sensors to be useful, at most containing a visible and infrared camera, both of which simply relayed images rather than exploiting any on-board computer vision.
 Additionally, there is still a dearth of commercial search and rescue robots [3].
 Clearly, this shows the need for a type of search and rescue robot which is at least semi-autonomous, is low-power, has multiple sensor modalities, and is relatively inexpensive.
 Any robot in this situation has three primary tasks: mapping an unknown interior space, locating human victims, and assessing their health status.
 The goal of this proposal is to design, build and test a multi-sensor, multi-robot system to accomplish these tasks.
-A full implementation would also consider the mechanical robustness and navigability in rough terrain; this mechatronic design is beyond the scope of the work.
+A full implementation would also consider the mechanical robustness and navigability in rough terrain, but this mechatronic design is beyond the scope of this proposed work.

 3. Method

-Our proposed solution is to use a swarm-based approach, with teams of robots individually equipped with either visible imaging, thermal imaging, or vital signs radar.
+Our proposed solution is to use a swarm-based approach, with three teams of robots individually equipped with either visible imaging, thermal imaging, or vital signs radar.
+The distributed sensing approach separates sensor modalities in three teams to reduce the payload and power consumption on each small robot, yet the robots will work together to perform three sensor functions and accomplish the mission.
 Additionally, each robot would be equipped with two-way audio for communication and monitoring of victims; and wireless communication between robots and between individual robots and the operator.
 Each robot team would perform different tasks, and work to form a consensus on the map of the interior space location and status of victims.
 The actions and abilities of each team along with the current state of the art are described below.